-As of December 31, 2023, the Company has a significant accumulated deficit, and with the exception of the three months ended June 30, 2010 and the three months ended December 31, 2017, the Company has experienced significant losses and incurred negative cash flows since inception.
-We have incurred an accumulated deficit of \$309.3 million as of December 31, 2023, and expect to continue to incur losses in the foreseeable future with the recognition of revenue being contingent on successful phase 3 clinical trials and requisite approvals by the FDA or foreign equivalents.
+As of December 31, 2024, we have a significant accumulated deficit, and with the exception of the three months ended June 30, 2010 and the three months ended December 31, 2017, the Company has experienced significant losses and incurred negative cash flows since inception.
+We have incurred an accumulated deficit of \$335 million as of December 31, 2024, and expect to continue to incur losses in the foreseeable future with the recognition of revenue being contingent on successful phase 3 clinical trials and requisite approvals by the FDA or foreign equivalents.

-Our cash and cash equivalents totaled \$23.2 million as of December 31, 2023, a decrease of \$18.6 million from December 31, 2022.
-During the year ended December 31, 2023, the primary use of cash was for working capital requirements and operating activities which resulted in a net loss of \$18.3 million for the year ended December 31, 2023.
+Our cash and cash equivalents totaled \$11.6 million as of December 31, 2024, a decrease of \$11.6 million from December 31, 2023.
+During the year ended December 31, 2024 and December 31, 2023, the primary use of cash was for working capital requirements and operating activities which resulted in a net loss of \$25.7 million and \$18.3 million, respectively.

-With our cash position of \$19.0 million in early March 2024, we believe we will be able to fund our operations through the fourth quarter of 2024 and into the first quarter of 2025.
-Following the anticipated completion of our ongoing Phase 1b/2a clinical study of SYN-004 (ribaxamase) in allogeneic HCT recipients, our ongoing Phase 1 and Phase 2 clinical trials for VCN-01, and the preclinical studies of VCN-11, and related discovery initiatives, we will need to obtain additional funds for future clinical trials.
-We anticipate that our future clinical trials will be much larger in size and require larger cash expenditures than the aforementioned clinical programs.
+With our cash position of approximately \$10.5 million in early March 2025, we believe we will be able to fund our operations into the third quarter of 2025.
+Based on our current plans, our cash and cash equivalents will be sufficient to complete our ongoing clinical trial of VCN-01 in PDAC and finalize the clinical study report from the trial of VCN-01 in retinoblastoma, but may not be sufficient for additional trials of VCN-01, SYN-020 or SYN-004, or to complete the last cohort of the Phase 1a/2a clinical trial of SYN-004, which are expected to require significant cash expenditures.
+Following the anticipated completion of our ongoing Phase 1 and Phase 2 clinical trials for VCN-01, and preclinical studies supporting VCN-01 and our discovery initiatives, we will need to obtain additional funds for future clinical trials.
+We anticipate that our future clinical programs.
 We do not have any committed sources of financing for future clinical trials at this time, and it is uncertain whether additional funding will be available when we need it on terms that will be acceptable to us, or at all.
-Management believes its plan, which includes the advancement of VCN-01 and the additional testing of SYN-004 (ribaxamase) will allow us to meet our financial obligations, further advance key products, and maintain our planned operations.
-However, the amount of additional capital needed by us will also depend upon the costs to advance our VCN-01 clinical programs and whether we continue to develop SYN-004 internally, or out-license or partner such development.
-If necessary, we may attempt to utilize the ATM or seek to raise additional capital in other financing transactions, neither of which is guaranteed.
+Management believes its plan, which is focused on the advancement of VCN-01 will allow us to meet our financial obligations, further advance key products, and maintain our planned operations.
+Based upon our current available funding and our focus on our clinical development of VCN-01 we do not anticipate that we will fund the last cohort of the Phase 1a/2a clinical trial of SYN-004 and enrollment in this cohort will not commence unless we obtain grant funding, or find a licensee or partner for the SYN-004 development program.
+However, the amount of additional capital needed by us will also depend upon the costs to advance our VCN-01 clinical programs.
+If necessary, we may attempt to utilize the at the market sales facility (the "ATM") or seek to raise additional capital in other financing transactions, neither of which is guaranteed.
 Use of the ATM is limited by certain restrictions and management's plan does not rely on additional capital from either of these sources.
 If we are not able to obtain additional capital (which is not assured at this time), our long-term business plan may not be accomplished, and we may be forced to cease certain development activities.
 More specifically, the completion of any later stage clinical trial will require significant financing or a significant partnership.